 Hom Nguyen X Pinel & Pinel

 The presentation featured the scrawled, gestural ink and charcoal portraits for which Hom is best known.
 Created from memory without a physical model, his portraits represent the uprooted Vietnamese who fled the country via boats in the 1970s.

 The deliberate omission of mouths in Hom’s portraits refer to the fact that the Vietnamese immigrants, who arrived in France in the 1970s, were not given the right to speak nor could they understand.

 For the exhibit, Fred Pinel created three monumental trunks, each measuring a height of 180 cm and a width of 140 cm, as giant canvases for the artist.

-On the white leather trunks, Hom depicted his wistful faces of uprooted Vietnamese children, often referred to as boat people in his inimitable style.
+On the white leather trunks Hom depicted the mouthless and wistful faces of uprooted Vietnamese children, often referred to as “boat people,” in his inimitable style.

 The trunks represent not only a surface on which to draw, but also the hopes and dreams, packed into meager suitcases, of those who left Vietnam at that time.

 “What brought us together is the leather.
 Hom was “the shine on the shoes” says Fred Pinel.
 We wanted to meet and then made the connection.

 Hom had a story to tell, and with Fred’s trunks, he dreamed of another form of travel.
 “It’s the journey of the soul” he says with modesty tinged with emotion.
 “It’s the life of immigrants, their pain and joy.
 All their dreams and their existence is concentrated in a suitcase.”